Homelessness in the United States: Public attitudes

-A 2007 survey conducted by Public Agenda, a non-profit organization that helps leaders and their citizens navigate through complex social issues, found that 67 percent of New Yorkers agreed that most homeless people were without shelter because of "circumstances beyond their control," including high housing costs and lack of good and steady employment.
+A 2007 survey conducted by Public Agenda, a non-profit organization that helps leaders and their citizens navigate through complex social issues, found that 67 percent of New Yorkers agreed that most homeless people were without shelter because of "circumstances beyond their control", including high housing costs and lack of good and steady employment.
 More than one-third (36 percent) said they worried about becoming homeless themselves, with 15 percent saying they were "very worried."
 90 percent of New Yorkers believed that everyone has a right to shelter, and 68 percent believed that the government is responsible for guaranteeing that right to its citizens.
 The survey found support for investments in prevention, rental assistance and permanent housing for homeless people.

-Public Agenda has also concluded, however, that the public's sympathy has limits.
+Research by Public Agenda concluded that the public's sympathy has limits.
 In a 2002 national survey, the organization found 74 percent say the police should leave a homeless person alone if they are not bothering anyone.
-In contrast, 71 percent say the police should move homeless people if they are keeping customers away from a shopping area and 51 percent say homeless people should be moved if they are driving other people away from a public park.
+In contrast, 71 percent say the police should move homeless people if they are keeping customers away from a shopping area.
+51 percent say homeless people should be moved if they are driving other people away from a public park.

+A 2005 book by Anthony Marcus, argued that homelessness as a political concern in the 1980s and 90s was constructed around Democratic Party regional and national opposition to austerity politics during the Reagan Revolution 1981-1993.
+Appearing primarily in states and municipalities like Massachusetts, California, New York City, Santa Monica, and San Francisco where strong social welfare support and powerful liberal Democratic Party political machines held sway, the politics of homelessness became a battle standard in the anti-Reagan resistance, creating widespread concern for "the homeless" in the absence of significant concern or support for overall "social housing".
+According to Marcus, nearly immediately after the 1992 election of Democratic candidate Bill Clinton to the Presidency, concern for "homelessness" melted away across the United States, regardless of regional and municipal social welfare situations and housing environments.

 Statistics and demographics

 Completely accurate and comprehensive statistics are difficult to acquire for any social study, but especially so when measuring the ambiguous hidden, and erratic reality of homelessness.
 All figures given are estimates.
-In addition, these estimates represent overall national averages; the proportions of specific homeless communities can vary substantially depending on local geography.
+These estimates represent overall national averages.
+The proportions of specific homeless communities can vary substantially depending on local geography.